shubhahegde2002/KPMG-Data-Analytics-Virtual-Experience-Program/README.md

              company.
              Finally, data insights were communicated to prospective client using Data Visualization and Communication via a powerpoint presentation which focused on visual understanding of data along with qualitiative and quantitative findings from data exploration.
-3) Data Insights and Visualization -
+3) Data Insights and Visualization - Creation of a Dashboard communicating the data analysis plan to the Client using Tableau/PowerBI software.

+APPROACH: I used Tableau to create an interactive Dashboard with 3 tabs depicting the effect of the attributes Age, Gender, Wealth Segment, Job Industry, Car, State ad their correlations, on Bike related purchases using Data Visualization techniques.